label Training & Fitness

 • Lacrosse ball: A single lacrosse ball (75 g) targets glutes, feet (plantar fascia) and upper traps more effectively than a roller for these smaller areas.

-For hut-based routes like the Haute Route or TMB, a full foam roller fits in a duffel bag left at the first hut.
+For hut-based routes like the Haute Route, the TMB or the Everest Base Camp Trek, a full foam roller fits in a duffel bag left at the first hut or carried by porters.
 For fully self-supported backpacking, a lacrosse ball is the practical choice.
 The mobility training guide for hikers combines foam rolling with dynamic stretching protocols for a complete 15-minute evening recovery session.
 Pair foam rolling with quality sleep in a well-rated sleep system like the Enlightened Equipment Revelation 20F Quilt — the two work synergistically to maximise overnight tissue repair.

 When Not to Foam Roll